 or binary file that triggers the bug when loaded into Chrome.

 - Please make the file as small as possible and remove any content not necessary to trigger the vulnerability.

 - Please avoid dependencies on third-party libraries such as jQuery or Prototype (which can dramatically complicate the process of diagnosing a potential vulnerability).

 - For short (e.g. 15 lines), text-based reproductions (eg. HTML or SVG), please include the reproduction case directly in the report text.

-- Note that a screen capture showing the issue is largely unnecessary except in the case for security UI issues, and is not a substitute for a well-written, reproducible test case.
+- Note that a screen capture or video showing the issue is largely unnecessary except in the case for security UI issues, and is not a substitute for a well-written, reproducible test case.

 - Provides a brief description (where appropriate) of the nature of the bug along with any additional details required to reproduce it.

 - Avoids unnecessary commentary or hyperbole.
 (If you choose to provide a severity estimate please follow the criteria at Severity Guidelines for Security Issues.)